rachyandco/nym-vagrant/README.md

 ## Unstable version

-You can install the latest unstable version from Nyym `develop` branch by running  `vagrant up --provision-with update`
+You can install the latest unstable version from Nym `develop` branch by running  `vagrant up --provision-with unstable`

 You can replace `up` with `reload` if your vagrant is already `up`.